vitouchiha/AISearch/README.md

 - **Upstash Vector Database**: For vector-based search and storage.
 - **TMDB API Key**: Get yours from [TMDB](https://www.themoviedb.org/).
 - **AI Studio API Key**: Obtain your API key from AI Studio.
+- **Trakt Client ID and Secret**: Obtain client ID and Secret from trakt.tv

 Ensure you fill in your `.env` file with the required keys.